gradeup/gradeup.github.io/_posts/2017-08-09-experience-fifth-elephant-conference.md

 ---
 layout: post
-title: Experience Fifth Elephant Conference 2017
+title: Experience&#58; Fifth Elephant Conference 2017
 ---

 At Gradeup, we organize weekly engineering sessions, where in our whole engineering team shares their experiences, rants about some technology or having a knowledge session over some topic.